Animar123/Yash_BlueStampPorfolio/index.md

 <img src="labelingImages.png"  width="60%" height="40%">

 Taking these images, I uploaded them into roboflow and started labeling them.
-I labeled the model of the phone (wheter it was an iphone, google pixel, oneplus, etc...), the logo of each phone (each company logo on the phone), and if here was any text on the phone (company brand like "Samsung","Google,"Oneplus") in hopes that if the model could recognize any one of these catigories it could recognize whether the phone was an apple or an android.
+I labeled the model of the phone (whether it was an iphone, google pixel, oneplus, etc...), the logo of each phone (each company logo on the phone), and if here was any text on the phone (company brand like "Samsung","Google,"Oneplus") in hopes that if the model could recognize any one of these categories it could recognize whether the phone was an apple or an android.

 After labeling these all the images and throwing out any null images (images that could not be used for training) purposes.
-I trained the model through model through roboflows free training program.
+I trained a model through roboflows free training program.
 The initial results were quite positive as the model could recognize the correct phone 78% of the time with mAP of 84%.
-Veiwing the live web cam feed the model works in real time and can correctly detect different types of phones
+Viewing the live webcam feed the model works in real time and can correctly detect different types of phones

 <img src="recognizePhone.png"  width="60%" height="40%">

-While the intial results were fantastic, I wanted to see if I could improve the model even further.
-Reaserhcing on ways to imporve, one way to make the model more accurate is to feed the train the model on more images.
-However, we have already searched for the top image results online and it would be quite difficult to find new quailty images to feed the model.
-Instead, I augmented the images; augmenting the images creates copies of the images and changing them in some way shape or form (by rotating the images, croping the images, fliping the images).
-By doing this, the model created 600 "new" images that model can use to train on and get better
+While the initial results were fantastic, I wanted to see if I could improve the model even further.
+Researching on ways to improve, one way to make the model more accurate is to feed the trained model on more images.
+However, we have already searched for the top image results online and it would be quite difficult to find new quality images to feed the model.
+Instead, I augmented the images; augmenting the images creates copies of the images and changing them in some way shape or form (by rotating the images, cropping the images, flipping the images).
+By doing this, the model created 600 "new" images that the model can use to train on and get better.

 <img src="augmentation.png"  width="60%" height="40%">

 Another thing that I did was utilize transfer learning.
-Essential whenver you train a model, it recognizes patterns to be able to recognize objects.
-But when a ne train model is compiled it does not used the previously trained model to automatically recognzie these patterns and build upon them.
-This is where transferlearning comes into play.
+Essentially whenever you train a model, it recognizes patterns to be able to recognize objects.
+But when a new train model is compiled it does not use the previously trained model to automatically recognize these patterns and build upon them.
+This is where transfer learning comes into play.
 Transfer learning allows for training models to look at previous builds in order to build on previous training models learning, to save time and build a much more accurate model.

 <img src="transferLearning.png"  width="60%" height="40%">